Pregnancy

 5. Bio-Feedback

 Planning for pregnancy in a year might be a good decision if you’re preparing to raise a family soon.
 It could help you adjust your lifestyle.
 If you want to try it out now, note that it can take time.
-Experts say it takes up to a year to get pregnant, but if you are worried that it’s been long enough, speak to your healthcare personnel about your alternatives for fertility counseling and treatment.
+Experts say it takes up to a year to get pregnant, but if you are worried that it’s been long enough, speak to your healthcare personnel about your alternatives for fertility counselling and treatment.

 Some people struggled and battled with pregnancy, but they eventually conceived when they calmed down and allowed it to come to pass.
 Just have a positive thought, relax, and conception will take place.
 Most times, pregnancy occurs when you least expect it, be sure to worry less.

 If you want to have sex, do it right and the right number of times.
-Dr. Curtis recommends having intercourse every day or every other day during your most fertile period.
+Dr Curtis recommends having intercourse every day or every other day during your most fertile period.
 Try to know your most fertile period and stick to it, more than that could exhaust your spouse’s sperm count.

 6. You Are Too Preoccupied